 Many people feel stressed, worried, panicky, hopeless, or distressed at some point in their lives.
 It is important that you know there is effective support available to help you through difficult times.
 No one needs to face their problems alone.

 It is important to talk to a trusted adult, friend or family member about the things that are worrying you.
 It might help to speak with a professional, like a school counsellor, GP (doctor) or psychologist.
-This video series explains the type of help a youth worker, school counsellor, psychologist, or psychiatrist can provide.

 Other places you can go to for help include: